-- 1. Identifying and assessing individual students' needs. - 2.
-Reporting of students' needs to all members of school staff. - 3.
-Providing an appropriate curriculum, taking into account; - Examination syllabuses - Continuity and progression - Curriculum development plans - 4.
-Delivering an appropriate curriculum, taking into account; - Suitable teaching materials - Effective, differentiated teaching strategies - A supportive learning environment - Encouraging a positive self-image - 5.
-Providing learning support through; - Curriculum development - Support teaching - Bespoke training - INSET - 6.
-Using outside agencies where necessary and appropriate. - 7.
-Monitoring individual progress and review where necessary. - 8.
-Ensuring that parents/carers understand the process and involving them in the support of their child's learning. - 9.
-Encouraging students with SEN/D to actively participate in all decision making processes and contributing to the assessment of their needs, meetings and transition process. - 10.
-Making regular reports to governors regarding SEN/D issues to raise awareness and to aid implementation of processes and procedures. - 11.
-Teaching Assistants and teachers collaborating effectively.
+1. Identifying and assessing individual students' needs.

+- 2. Reporting of students' needs to all members of school staff.

+- 3. Providing an appropriate curriculum, taking into account:

+- examination syllabuses

+- continuity and progression

+- curriculum development plans

+- 4. Delivering an appropriate curriculum, taking into account;

+- · suitable teaching materials

+- · effective, differentiated teaching strategies

+- · a supportive learning environment

+- encouraging a positive self-image

+- 5. Providing learning support through;

+- curriculum development

+- support teaching

+- bespoke training

+- INSET

+- 6. Using outside agencies where necessary and appropriate.

+- 7. Monitoring individual progress and review where necessary.

+- 8. Ensuring that parents/carers understand the process and involving them in the support of their child's learning.

+- 9. Encouraging students with SEN/D to actively participate in all decision-making processes and contributing to the assessment of their needs, meetings, and transition process.

+- 10. Making regular reports to governors regarding SEN/D issues to raise awareness and to aid implementation of processes and procedures.

+- 11. Learning support assistants and teachers collaborating effectively.